 Making a Pine Cone Snowman

 Turn on your creativity and design a cute snowman decoration beginning with a pine cone.
 Let the whole family join in the fun.
-This is a guide about making a pine cone snowman
+This is a page about making a pine cone snowman

 This Christmas, turn a pine cone into a cute little snowman.
 This poor fella is cold.
 Even his mouth and cheeks are blue, so you will have to knit him a nice scarf to try and help him to get warm.
 Add him to your window sill or mantelpiece, and bring some cheer to your winter décor.